Slovak Socialist Republic: History

 Federalization was notional – all the real power was kept by the Communist Party.
-The increased number of "parliaments" conveniently provided more positions for party members though their role was just symbolic.
+The increased number of "parliaments" conveniently provided more positions for party members, though their role was merely symbolic.

-After the fall of socialism in Czechoslovakia, the word "socialist" was dropped in the names of the two republics, i.e. the Slovak Socialist Republic was renamed Slovak Republic (still part of Czechoslovakia, since April 1990 of the Czech and Slovak Federative Republic).
+After the fall of socialism in Czechoslovakia, the word "socialist" was dropped from the names of the two republics, i.e. the Slovak Socialist Republic was renamed Slovak Republic (at that time still part of Czechoslovakia; from April 1990 of the Czech and Slovak Federative Republic).

-The complicated system of parliamentary voting (there were de facto 5 different bodies each having right of veto) was kept after the fall of socialism, complicating and delaying political decisions during radical changes in the economy.
+The complicated system of parliamentary voting (there were de facto five different bodies each having a right of veto) was kept after the fall of socialism, complicating and delaying political decisions during radical changes in the economy.

-In November 1992, the federal parliament voted to dissolve the country officially on 31 December 1992.
-As of 1 January 1993, the Slovak Republic became an independent state named Slovakia.
+In November 1992, the federal parliament voted to dissolve the country on 31 December 1992.
+As from 1 January 1993, the Slovak Republic became an independent state named Slovakia.

+Legacy

+A 2009 Pew survey showed that 48% of Slovaks said life was economically worse nowadays compared to the Warsaw Pact era.
+A 2018 poll in Slovakia found that 81% agreed that people helped each other more during communism, were more sympathetic and closer to each other.
+79% asserted that people lived in a safer environment during socialism and that violent crimes were less frequent.
+Another 77% claimed that thanks to the planned economy, there was enough useful work for all and therefore no unemployment.
+However, the poll also noted that "Most of the respondents did not want to return to the communist-time economy and preferred a market or social market economy, but in the answers to specific questions they favoured a greater role of the state, with guarantees and social certainties".